Hilcbek/Hilcbek/README.md

 > MERN-based real-time appointment & tracking system powered by WebSockets.

 ### 🔹 **Hulu Ecommerce Clone**
-> A complete ecommerce solution using MERN stack and Tailwind CSS.
+> A complete e-commerce solution using the MERN stack and Tailwind CSS.

 ### 🔹 **Yenebeb Book Hub**
 > Online book marketplace built with **MERN**, integrated with **Redis**, **OAuth**, and full search/filtering features.